meziantou/Meziantou.Analyzer/docs/README.md

-dotnet_diagnostic.MA0104.severity = none       # MA0104: Do not create a type with a name from the BCL dotnet_diagnostic.MA0105.severity = suggestion # MA0105: Use the lambda parameters instead of using a closure dotnet_diagnostic.MA0106.severity = suggestion # MA0106: Avoid closure by using an overload with the 'factoryArgument' parameter
+dotnet_diagnostic.MA0104.severity = none       # MA0104: Do not create a type with a name from the BCL dotnet_diagnostic.MA0105.severity = suggestion # MA0105: Use the lambda parameters instead of using a closure dotnet_diagnostic.MA0106.severity = suggestion # MA0106: Avoid closure by using an overload with the 'factoryArgument' parameter dotnet_diagnostic.MA0107.severity = none       # MA0107: Do not use culture-sensitive object.ToString
 ```

 # .editorconfig - all rules disabled